seanzhangkx8/ConvoKit/doc/source/wikiconv.rst

 -------
 Organize the conversations of the Wikiconv Dataset to mirror the most up-to-date version of the conversation at the time of data collection.
 This most up-to-date version of the conversation reflects the "final" state of each utterance (the utterance after all edits at time of data collection have been performed on the utterance) in the conversation.

+Due to the large number of conversations in WikiConv, the data is distributed as multiple Corpuses, with each Corpus corresponding to one year of data.

 Dataset Details
 ---------------